IfcOpenShell/IfcOpenShell/README.md

 #### Using Bash on Ubuntu on Windows

 Start Bash on Ubuntu on Windows and follow the instructions below.
-Ubuntu 14.04.4 LTS with GCC 4.8.4 has been confirmed to work.
+Compiling on Ubuntu 14.04.4 LTS using GCC 4.8.4 or Clang 3.5 has been confirmed to work.

 ### Compiling on *nix